kristopolous/db.js/README.md

 # API

 ## db.find( constraint )
-This is like the "where" clause in SQL and is really important.
+This is like the "where" clause in SQL.
 You can either invoke it for standard comparison like

  * `find({key: 'value'})`
  * `find('key', 'value')`)

 or you can have a conditional; which is pure magic.

  * `find({key: function(value) { return value < 10; })`

 Since that syntax is a bit tedious, there is a shorthand form:

  * `find({key: db('< 10')})`

 This creates the above function for you.
 You can also be even more terse with the library, if you are in an inexplicable hurry:

  * `find(db('key', '< 10'))`

 However, the one thing that you cannot do (yet) is this: